 5th Gear: Book By Cadillac Expands

 Nearly a year ago, in January, Cadillac announced a new car-sharing program called Book By Cadillac where subscribers pay a monthly fee of $1,800 and get to book a Cadillac to drive around for up to six months.
-No mileage restrictions, no car payments, insurance included.
+You’re now limited to 2,000 miles per month per account, but also there are no no car payments and insurance is included.
 It actually sounded pretty sweet.

 Book was only available in New York metro area for many months.
 Yesterday, Cadillac announced via a press release that Book is now open in Dallas and Los Angeles.
 From the release:

 BOOK by Cadillac members in Los Angeles, Dallas and New York have access to a curated selection of vehicles — now including the CT6 PLUG-IN.
 With BOOK by Cadillac, members can experience the thrill of performance driving in an ATS-V or CTS-V, or explore their local countryside from the driver’s seat of an XT5 or Escalade.
 The addition of CT6 to all fleets also means members will now have the opportunity to experience Super Cruise, the first true hands-free driving system for the freeway.